chipguyhere/SimplDiagnosticSend/README.md

 Three custom symbol modules for SIMPL are provided in this project.
 One is for sending Digital signals, one is for sending Analog signals, and one is for sending Strings.
 You can expand the symbols to allow up to 48 signals.
-Each signal is also sent with a text string identifying the signal, which you must include in the symbol (and which ideally could just be the same name as the signal you're sending from the SIMPL program).
+Each signal is also sent with a text string identifying the signal, which you must include in the Parameter (center) portion of the symbol programming (and which ideally could just be the same name as the signal you're sending from the SIMPL program).

 Additionally, upon connection, the client will be given the current status of all the signals within the first minute of being connected, to allow for a paradigm of "synchronization".
 Each message includes a